praetorian-inc/praetorian-cli/docs/script-development.md

 @click.argument('host', required=True)
 @cli_handler
 def nmap_command(sdk, host):
-    """ An nmap plugin for scanning a host.
+    """ An nmap script for scanning a host.

         HOST is the host you want to scan.
 It can be a hostname or an IP address.
     """